Neko-Mi/prologcw/README.md

 # prologcw
-Course work on Prolog "Program for managing e-sports information in CS:GO"
+Course work on Prolog "Program for manage e-sports information in CS:GO"